cabooster/DeepCAD-RT/Tutorial.md

 ## Matlab implementation for real-time processing

-To achieve real-time denoising during imaging process, DeepCAD-RT is implemented on GPU with Nvidia TensorRT and delicately-designed time sequence to further accelerate the inference speed and decrease memory cost.
-We developed a user-friendly Matlab GUI for DeepCAD-RT , which is easy to install and convenient to use (has been tested on a Windows desktop with Intel i9 CPU and 128G RAM).
+To achieve real-time denoising during imaging process, DeepCAD-RT was implemented on GPU with Nvidia TensorRT and delicately-designed time sequence to further accelerate the inference speed and decrease memory cost.
+We developed a user-friendly Matlab GUI for DeepCAD-RT , which is easy to install and convenient to use.
+It has been tested on a Windows desktop with Intel i9 CPU and 128G RAM.

 <center><img src="https://github.com/STAR-811/Deepcad-RT-page/blob/master/images/GUI.png?raw=true" width="600" align="middle"></center>